The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Star and protoplanetary disc

 Such a more realistic coupled model affects for example the disc lifetime, the local dust-to-gas ratio \citep{2015ApJGorti}, or -- in the context of planet formation -- the locations of the outward migration zones \citep[][see Sect. \ref{sec:dyn-mig-map}]{2020AASavvidou}.
 They also show that the ratio of Planck and Rosseland opacity is in reality not simply a constant as currently assumed.
 In \citet{2020AAVoelkel} we have recently coupled the \citet{2012A&ABirnstiel} dust-pebble evolution model to the Bern Model.
 Based on this, future version of the Bern Model will include also a more physically realistic grain opacity and therefore disc structure model.
 This will in particular also include the dependency of the disc opacity on the stellar metallicity, which is currently not taken into account.

 In equilibrium, the radiative flux is identical as the viscous dissipation rate, which is given by

 with $\Omega$ being the Keplerian angular frequency at distance $r$ from the star.
-The second equality holds only if purely the mass of the central star is accounted for in the Keplerian frequency, i.e. $\Omega=\sqrt{\ggrav\mstar/r^3}$, $\ggrav$ being the gravitational constant.
+The second equality holds only if purely the mass of the central star is accounted for in the Keplerian frequency, that is $\Omega=\sqrt{\ggrav\mstar/r^3}$, $\ggrav$ being the gravitational constant.
 The self-gravity of the disc has been neglected.

 The disc's outer temperature due to irradiation is given by

 following \citet{2005A&AHueso}, but also accounting for the direct irradiation through the disc's mid plane.
 The first term inside the bracket is the irradiation of the star onto a flat disc.
 The second term in the square brackets accounts for the flaring of the disc at large separation.
 In our case, we do not compute this factor explicitly and instead adopt $\partial\ln{H}/\partial\ln{r}=9/7$ \citep{1997ApJChiang}.